malgorithms/toffee/README.md

 express 3.x options
 ===================

-Express's default error page is very hard to read, and Toffee is capable of highlighting error lines in your source code.
+Express's default error page is great for stack traces but not so great for pretty-printing template errors.
 So by default, when Toffee hits any kind of error (in your templates, in your CoffeeScript, or even at runtime), it fakes an okay result by returning some pretty HTML showing the error.
 If you don't like this - say you want to catch render errors - you can turn it off.